|

 A Prayer

 Dear Lord, Please come and examine my heart.
 My heart is not pure, but I want it to be.
 Forgive me for seeking the approval of others and completely ignoring your holy person.
 I want my love to be on fire for you alone.
-I want all that I do to come from a great passion for your Name.
-Lord, you alone can help revive me.
+I want all that I do to come from a great passion to serve You, my Lord.
+You alone can revive me.
 Please come and make me be pure in heart for your glory's sake.
 In Jesus Christ's name I pray.
 Amen.